 Use fluoride toothpaste

-The American Dental Association recommends that fluoride toothpaste is safe even for young children.
-The (AAP) American Academy of Paediatrics recommends parents introduce a smear (about the size of a rice grain) of fluoride toothpaste once the first tooth has erupted.
+The American Dental Association recommends that fluoride toothpaste is safe, even for young children.
+The (AAP) American Academy of Pediatrics recommends parents introduce a smear (about the size of a rice grain) of fluoride toothpaste once the first tooth has erupted.

 This is because ingestion of this amount of fluoride toothpaste has no adverse effects.
 The amount can be progressively increased over time until the baby can comfortably spit it out.